boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The configured field names can be edited using the `Rename` option provided in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/rename.png)

 #### Sorting data

-You can `Sort` the dimension data using `Sort` option under `Settings` menu list.
-To apply sorting for the data, refer [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).
+You can `sort` the dimension data using the `Sort` option under the `Settings` menu list.
+To apply sorting for the data, refer to [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Combo-chart Column sorting](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/columnsorting.png)

 #### Filtering data

 You can apply filters by selecting filter in settings.
-For more details, refer to [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Combo-chart Column Filtering](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/columnfilter.png)